Film and television tax credit

-- Digital animation or visual effects (DAVE) tax credit
+- Digital animation, visual effects and post-production (DAVE) tax credit

-Budget 2015 expands the DAVE tax credit to include eligible post-production activities for productions with principal photography that begins on or after March 1, 2015.
+DAVE tax credit to reduce the rate from 17.5% to 16% for productions that start principal photography on or after October 1, 2016

 If you don’t meet the eligibility requirements for the film and television tax credit, you may qualify for the production services tax credit program.